yunpengn/PHP-MVC/README.md

 - Restart your Apache2 server.
 - Open the browser and enter the URL `http://localhost/mvc` (do not use `https`).
 Now you should see an empty page.

+## Sample Project

+A simple blog system is available on the `example` branch of this repository.
+It supports basic user sign up/login/log out.
+It also supports posting blogs.

 ## Acknowledgments

 - Tiny PHP framework [https://github.com/yuansir/tiny-php-framework]